The COVID-19 pandemic is evolving each day, please check back for updates!

 As you know, the COVID-19 pandemic evolves each day.
 We want our community to know that we are actively monitoring state and local guidance and acting to ensure continued support to our families.
 We cannot control this rapidly changing environment, but we maintain a laser-like focus on our families and ensure frequent and clear communication with them, and with you—our amazing supporters.
 We do not know what lies ahead, but we do know that the strength of our community and our core values will guide us in these uncertain times.

-Since mid-March, we have continued to evaluate all government guidance, monitor our residents health and safety, and work hard to deliver our program in a remote environment.
+Over the past year, we have continued to evaluate all government guidance, monitor our residents’ health and safety, and work hard to deliver our program in a remote environment.
 I have been incredibly impressed by the tenacity and creativity of our teams.
 They have been diligent in their efforts and tireless in their concern for our families.
 I am also tremendously affected by the outpouring of support from our donors, our corporate partners, and our foundation funders.
 Your generosity has allowed us to focus on meeting the most urgent and immediate needs of our families and our operations.
 Because of your kindness and caring, we are weathering the storm and continuing our mission.

 Learning along the way

 Along this journey, I can’t help but reflect on the good that we often find in such trying times.
 Much of our energy has been consumed with serious challenges, fears and obstacles to service continuity.
 I personally find it helpful to focus on lessons learned along the way:

 - Relationship.
 The power of in-person, face-to-face time cannot be overestimated.
 While we have been maintaining with this new operating environment, we realize it is no substitute for being with those we serve and with you, our partners in this work.